alex-ong/NESTrisSharpener/README.md

 ![image](https://github.com/alex-ong/NESTrisSharpener/raw/master/palette-calibrate.png)

+# menu overlay
+menu_overlay - image that you want to display during menu screens show_menu_overlay - whether to enable the overlay during menus

 # Conclusion
 I hope that this project helped sharpen your video capture / streaming!
 If you liked this project, please star this project!